digital-shephard/HopiumBot/README.md

     - **Wallet Required**: Users must connect their wallet to track points and complete tasks
     - **Auto-Registration**: Users are automatically registered when connecting wallet
     - **API Integration**: Full integration with HopiumCore Tasks API
-  - Perp Farming
-    - **Risk Settings Modal**: Configure Aster API credentials, capital limits, Take Profit, Stop Loss, and Position Size
-      - Fixed scrollbar clipping issue with proper container structure and overflow handling
+  - **Alpha**: Airdrop opportunities and alpha insights
+  - **Vault**: Community-governed perpetual futures pool (coming soon)
+    - Dynamic capital allocation
+    - Liquidation-resistant trading strategies
+    - Continuous governance with AI-driven risk management
-    - **Automated Trading**: Connects to WebSocket for real-time market recommendations
+    - Links to whitepaper for full protocol details
-    - **Order Management**: Automatically places orders, monitors positions, and enforces TP/SL
-    - Settings are saved to localStorage and persist across sessions
-  - Airdrop Alpha
 - **Robot Widget**: Animated robot widget in the top left corner with speech bubbles
   - **Sentiment Analysis**: In the Perp Farming section, users can click "Give me the sentiment" to fetch real-time BTC sentiment analysis from the HopiumCore API
   - Shows animated "Lemme think about this..." loading state while fetching